Skip to Content

 I didn’t want to store the dirty napkins in my laundry hamper, so I started throwing them in the base of the washing machine.

 Whenever I did the next load of laundry, the napkins would automatically be included.
-Be sure to check out my blog post on cloth napkins for more tips on making the switch!
+Be sure to check out my post on cloth napkins for more tips on making the switch!

-3. stasher bags:
+3. stasher bags

-Most households would be shocked at how much plastic waste they produce just from single-use plastic bags and wrapping.
 Switching out plastic baggies is super easy because there are so many options like silicone stasher bags or even a beeswax wrap.

 Check out this blog post if you’re looking for Zero Waste Kitchen Swaps.

-4. snapware:
+4. snapware

-I LOVE my glass snapware.
+I love my glass Snapware.

 You can cook in them, freeze in them, microwave them, and of course, use them to store leftovers.
-Their versatility makes Snapware one of the first sustainable swaps I recommend to anyone looking to reduce their plastic use.
+Their versatility makes Snapware one of the first swaps I recommend to anyone looking to reduce their plastic use.

 Check out this post if you’re looking for ways to Store Leftovers Without Plastic.

-5. french press:
+5. french press

+It should come as no surprise that I love to make tea in my French press.
 I find that it works much better than using a tea ball or a reusable tea bag.

 If you have a small kitchen, it’s important to have items that can perform multiple tasks.